jan-kreischer/UZH_ML4NLP/Project-05/README.md

 |roberta-base|	0.5000|	0.333333|	0.5000|
 |siebert/sentiment-roberta-large-english|	0.8880|	0.887986|	0.8880|

+**Model 1:**
-Model 1, the "distilbert-base-uncased-finetuned-sst-2-english", is based on the DistilBERT base model, which is the distilled version of the BERT base model and is later fine-tunned by the Stanford Sentiment Treebank(SST).
+The "distilbert-base-uncased-finetuned-sst-2-english", is based on the DistilBERT base model, which is the distilled version of the BERT base model and is later fine-tunned one the Stanford Sentiment Treebank(SST).
 The Stanford Sentiment Treebank consists of sentences from movie reviews and human annotations of their sentiment.
-According to this paper(https://arxiv.org/abs/1910.01108), comparied to the original BERT model, the distilled version pre-trains a smaller general-purpose language and is able to reduce the size of a BERT model by 40%.
-Since we are doing a comparatively simple binary classification, we thought this lightweighted and efficient version should fit our task well.
+According to this paper(https://arxiv.org/abs/1910.01108), compared to the original BERT model, the distilled version pre-trains a smaller general-purpose language model and is able to reduce the size of a BERT model by 40%.
+Since we are doing a comparatively simple binary classification, we thought this lightweight and efficient version could fit our task well.

+**Model 2:**
-Model 2 is called "echarlaix/bert-base-uncased-sst2-acc91.1-d37-hybrid".
-We think this model is interesting because it used a pruning method.
+Is called "echarlaix/bert-base-uncased-sst2-acc91.1-d37-hybrid".
+We think this model is interesting because it uses a pruning method.
 Some attentions heads are removed.
 There are pros and cons regarding this methods.
-It can avoid over-fitting but indeeed lower the accuracy, which is proven in the later result.
+It can avoid over-fitting but potentially lowers the accuracy, which is proven in the later result.

+**Model 3:**.
-Model 3 is called "gchhablani/bert-base-cased-finetuned-sst2".
+Is called "gchhablani/bert-base-cased-finetuned-sst2".
 This model is a fine-tuned version of bert-base-cased on the GLUE SST2 dataset.
-We included it because it had achieved a high accuracy rate of 0.92 in the sst dataset.
+We included it because it achieved a high accuracy of 0.92 on the sst dataset.

+**Model 4:**
-Model 4, the "roberta-base", is introduced in this paper: https://arxiv.org/pdf/1907.11692.pdf.
+The "roberta-base", is introduced in this paper: https://arxiv.org/pdf/1907.11692.pdf.
 According to this paper, this model has improved the BERT in the following 4 aspects:
 (1) training the model longer, with bigger batches, over more data;
 (2) removing the next sentence prediction objective;
 (3) training on longer sequences; and
 (4) dynamically changing the masking pattern applied to the training data.
 They also collect a large new dataset (CC-NEWS) of comparable size to other privately used datasets, to better control for training set size effects.

+**Model 5:**
-Model 5 is called "siebert/sentiment-roberta-large-english".
+is called "siebert/sentiment-roberta-large-english".
 This model is a fine-tuned checkpoint of RoBERTa-large (Model 4).
 It enables reliable binary sentiment analysis for a larger range of types of English-language text.
 This model is already fine-tuned and has a high accuracy before training.
 However, since it is large and it is the fifth model.
 Our GPU is out of memory in the end.

-After fine-tuning, the models' performance on the test data are so follows:
+The models performance after fine-tuning is shown in the table below.

 |model_name|	accuracy|	f1_macro|	f1_micro|
 |--|--|--|--|